scalar-labs/scalardb/docs/backup-restore.md

 You must update these configurations as required after restoring the table; thus, please enable point-in-time recovery (PITR) for continuous backup creation.

 You can re-apply schemas with the schema loader because it enables features like  PITR and auto-scaling.
-_Don't worry the schema loader only sets the missing configurations and doesn't recreate the schemas if the tables exist._